UK Permit for Sole Representatives

 Apply for Tecnical Evaluation

-How long does the sole representative visa take to process?
+How long does it take for a permit for sole representative to process?

-By re-verifying your eligibility and paying a small charge, you can simply extend your lone representative visa in the United Kingdom, including that of your dependents.
-After the first three-year visa duration, it can be extended for up to two years.
+By re-verifying your eligibility and paying a small charge, you can simply extend your lone representative permit in the United Kingdom, including that of your dependents.
+After the first 3 years, it can be extended for up to 2 years.

 speak to a counsellor